Jan. 6 committee votes unanimously to subpoena Trump

-The House committee investigating the Jan.
-6, 2021, attack on the Capitol took the remarkable step Thursday of voting to subpoena former President Trump during what could be its final public hearing.
+WASHINGTON (The Hill) — The House committee investigating the Jan.
+6, 2021, attack on the Capitol took the remarkable step Thursday of voting to subpoena former President Donald Trump during what could be its final public hearing.

 The televised vote comes after the panel wavered for months on whether it would subpoena the bombastic former president, who has frequently criticized the investigation as a partisan witch hunt designed to hurt him politically.